-We comply with Transfer Pricing Act in Thailand which has been enforced starting from 1 January 2019 by completed Local File in this regard.
+We gave due regard to comply with Transfer Pricing Act in Thailand which has been enforced starting from 1 January 2019 by completed Local File in this regard.
 Our international subsidiaries & JVs also completed the Local File according to their local regulations.
 We have supported PTT to complete Master File and Country-by-Country Report (CbCR) in order to group’s compliance.
-Surrogate Parent Entity (SPE) in U.K. has been appointed to submit CbCR on behalf of PTT group.
-Furthermore, we monitor Transfer Pricing to ensure that the Group’s policy is appropriately aligned with Arm’s length principle.
+Furthermore, we undertake further to monitor Transfer Pricing to ensure that the Group’s policy is appropriately aligned with Arm’s length principle.

 Tax Risk Management